ABOUT ME RESUME

 DESIGN QUESTION

-The insights above led us to recognize the need for an innovative ride-sharing experience with self-driving technology.
+These insights above led us to recognize the need for an innovative ride-sharing experience for self-driving technology.
 To refine our focus, we narrowed down our problem statement and came up with our design question:

 IDEATION

-Through a design sprint session, we decided to focus on user flow: in-vehicle features & seamless trip experience during the ride.
+Through 2 weeks of design sprint, we decided to focus on user flow: in-vehicle features & seamless trip experience during the ride.

 Initial brainstorming sketch